Zaporozhian Cossacks: Organization

 Historical map of Ukrainian Cossack Hetmanate and territory of Zaporozhian Cossacks under the rule of the Russian Empire (1751).

 The Zaporozhian Host as a military-political establishment developed based upon unique traditions and customs called the Cossack Code, which was formed mostly among the cossacks of Zaporozhian Host over decades.
 The host had its own military and territorially administrative division: 38 kurins (sotnia) and five to eight palankas (territorial districts) as well as an original system of administration with three levels: military leaders, military officials, leaders of march and palankas.
 All officership (military starshyna) was elected by the General Military Council for a year on 1 January.
 Based on the same customs and traditions the rights and duties of officers were explicitly codified.
 The Zaporozhian Host developed an original judicial system, at the base of which lay the customary Cossack Code.
 The norms of the code were affirmed by those social relations that have developed among cossacks.
 Some sources refer to the Zaporozhian Sich as a "cossack republic", as the highest power in it belonged to the assembly of all its members, and because its leaders (starshina) were elected.

 Officially the leader of Zaporozhian Host never carried the title of hetman, while all leaders of Cossack formations were unofficially referred to as one.
 The highest body of administration in the Zaporozhian Host was the Sich Rada (council).
 The council was the highest legislative, administrative, and judicial body of the Zaporozhian Host.
 Decisions of the council were considered the opinion of the whole host and obligated to its execution each member of the cossack comradeship.
-At Sich Rada were reviewed issues of internal and foreign policies, conducted elections of military starshina, division of assigned land, punishment of criminals who committed the worst crimes etc.
+At the Sich Rada were reviewed issues of internal and foreign policies, conducted elections of the military starshyna, the division of assigned land, the punishment of criminals who committed the worst crimes etc.